A Murder Made in Moksha

 Moksha, I thought, the cesspool of the subsector.
 And I thought things were bad on Nan!

-The marine guided me through the terminal, past a que of merchants who were patiently waiting to file flight plans with paper forms, and on to the residence of the Imperial Liaison – a squat, two-story slate-colored fortress of bullet-scarred formacrete with heavy metal shutters protecting its windows.
+The marine guided me through the terminal, past a queue of merchants who were patiently waiting to file flight plans with paper forms, and on to the residence of the Imperial Liaison – a squat, two-story slate-colored fortress of bullet-scarred formacrete with heavy metal shutters protecting its windows.
 A pair of automated phalanx guns adorned the roof of the building.
 One of them tracked the marine and me for a moment before returning to its ready position.

 The marine led me to an office whose plain walls were adorned with maps, charts and printed two-dimensional pictures of dozens of people.
 None of them were smiling.
 All of them had monetary rewards offered for their apprehension.
 Several of the pictures had an X drawn through them with the word “deceased” and a date handwritten upon them.

 The marine turned to me.
-“Your Grace,” he said, “Dame Olivia will be here shortly.
+“Your Ladyship,” he said, “Dame Olivia will be here shortly.
 She is attending to an official matter at this time.”
 He bowed, which is a tricky thing to do in full combat armor, and then left.

-I fussed with a lower-tech coffee brewer until it started producing a fresh pot of its brew, then sat in an office chair until it was finished.
+I fussed with a lower-tech coffee maker until it started producing a fresh pot of its brew, then sat in an office chair until it was finished.
 I had just poured myself a serving in a disposable cup when Moksha’s Imperial Liaison strode into the room while cursing softly.
 She stepped past me and tore open a wall-mounted first aid kit that was adorned with dents, chipped paint and a couple of small blood smears.

 I had reviewed Dame Olivia Servantes’ file while the Klenova made her way in from one hundred diameters.
 She was a highly-decorated combat veteran of the Imperial Army, with six combat ribbons and four awards for Meritorious Conduct under Fire.
 Despite the rigors of twenty years of service, it was apparent that five years on this assignment had only tempered the steel of her soul.
 She was thin and muscular, with her dark hair worn in military cut – to accommodate donning combat armor.
 She wore a surplus paramilitary uniform without decoration, save a black Imperial Sunburst on the shoulder and her last name on a sewn tag above her short-sleeved uniform’s right breast pocket.